mezhanglei/react-easy-formcore/README.md

 - `rules` Checksum rules for form fields `Optional`.
 - `valueProp` attribute of the form value.`Optional`
 - `valueGetter` The way to get the form value from the form event, `Optional`.
+- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`。
+- `onValuesChange` Listening for changes in form values.`optional`。
 - `errorClassName` add a custom class name when there is an error message, `optional`.

 ### Form.List Props